jonthorell/synth-nu-vinyl-store/README.md

 1. Since it is a django-project, configuation is done in settings.py, forms.py, & urls.py
 2. The project consists of several apps.
-Core: main-site
+Core: main-site, houses the landing page, contact page, and about page.
-bag: shopping-bag
+bag: the shopping-bag the customers places their desired products in
-checkout: used by stripe
+checkout: used by stripe etc to finalize a purchase
-staff: used to provide admin-functionality for staff (update stock with new items for example)
+newsletter: provides the ability to sign up for a newsletter
+staff: used to provide admin-functionality for staff.
+It is essentially an app that provides front-end pages to manipulate the backend from an administrative point of view, for example adding new products and maintaining stock.
+products: lists, sorts, and provides details on what the store is sellig
+profiles: provides a mean of providing the customer the ability to store shipping details as well as an order history
 about: credits and about-text

-Point one applies here as well.
+Point one applies to the individual apps as well as on the project level.
 3. The main code is in views.py and "scattered" in the django template files as well such as the articles_by_author file.
 In the latter case it stuff like this:
 ```django
 {% if profile.user.is_active %}